Yes, there is a unique approach to Montessori Geography!

 Related Read: Teaching Preschoolers about Habitats

 Typically, the World Map is introduced within the context of “political geography” after you’ve done work with landforms and climates.
 As I mentioned, I introduced the World Map after a few simple lessons on Land, Air & Water.
-We are working simultaneously on land form models and our World Continent Map.
+We are working simultaneously on landform models and our World Continent Map.
 I will share our work with you as we move through it.

 Montessori Geography Lesson

 Here is how Montessori introduces the World Map: “We live on Earth.
 The Earth is a Sphere.”
-I used our Cross-Section Earth Model and our Inflatable Earth Globe
+I used our Cross-Section Earth Model and our Inflatable Earth Globe.

 Then say: “We also use maps to show us places on Earth but maps are flat.
 They are not spheres.
 It is easier to use maps if they are flat.
 To make a map, we basically flatten a globe.
-I will show you with this Earth.
+I will show you this Earth.
 It is a sphere now but watch as I open the valve and let the air out.
 Now we flatten the globe.”

 I pushed out all the air and flattened it on the ground and pointed out the continents.
 Then, I pulled out the World Puzzle Map.